matejavulic/Ebank-Web-App/README.md

   - 9: Help users recognize, diagnose, and recover from errors
   *Error messages should be expressed in plain language (no codes), precisely indicate the problem, and constructively suggest a solution.*

   - 10: Help and documentation
   *Even though it is better if the system can be used without documentation, it may be necessary to provide help and documentation.
-Any such information should be easy to search, focused on the user's task, list concrete steps to be carried out, and not be too large.*
+Any such information should be easy to search and focused on the user's task.*
+   Help section is mainly focused on a video help instructions, because they are:
+     - easy to understand
+     - short
+     - easily seen
+     - contain minimum amount of task specific information

+- **Component organisation and architecture**
+  Each Angular frontend component consists of three files:
+   - HTML template
+   - CSS template
+   - Typescript controller
+  Typescript controller's task is to store all variables relevant for component HTML part as far as functions to make calls for Service controllers (service controllers are typescript modules wich initiate API server calls).
 # Build
 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/`directory.
 Use the `--prod` flag for a production build.